ibrahim1980/alx-low_level_programming/0x09-static_libraries/README.md

 This repository contains more projects introducing the use, purpose of static libraries.
 Below is a list of the projects following a description for each of them.

-## Creating a static library libholberton.a
+## Creating a static library libmain.a
 ```
 -Wall -pedantic -Werror -Wextra -c \*.c

-ar -rc libholberton.a \*.o
+ar -rc libmain.a \*.o

-ar -t libholberton.a
+ar -t libmain.a

 0-isupper.o
 0-memset.o